YourSwimLog.com

 FINIS Instinct Sculling Fingertip Paddles

-The Instinct paddles are similar to their agility paddles, which are to be worn without straps—the idea is that without them you are forced to keep proper hand and finger placement through your whole stroke.
+FINIS makes some awesome gear for swimmers.
+The Instinct paddles are similar to their Agility paddles, which are swim paddles without straps—the idea is that without them, you are forced to keep proper hand and finger placement throughout your whole stroke.

 If not, the paddles will slip off mid-swim.
 Talk about instant feedback!